astronomer/docs/astro/connect-azure.md

 If you have stricter security requirements, you can [create a private connection](#create-a-private-connection-between-astro-and-azure) to Azure in a few different ways.

-After you crate a connection from your cluster to Azure, you might also have to individually authorize Deployments to access specific resources.
+After you create a connection from your cluster to Azure, you might also need to individually authorize Deployments to access specific resources.
 See [Authorize your Deployment using workload identity](authorize-deployments-to-your-cloud.md#azure).

 ## Standard and dedicated cluster support for Azure networking